 9. Calypso Cove Waterpark

 A wet and wild adventure for all the family, Calypso Cove Waterpark is great for days out with the kids.
-It’s one of the best pools in Yorkshire, with loads of rides and slides for the little ones to try out.
-From the Terror Torrent, which is one of the UK’s faster indoor flumes, to Splash Ahoy, a four lane slide perfect for racing, you’re guaranteed to have a great time.
+It’s one of the best swimming pools in Yorkshire, with loads of rides and slides for the little ones to try out.
+From the Terror Torrent, which is one of the UK’s faster indoor flumes, to Splash Ahoy, a four-lane slide perfect for racing, you’re guaranteed to have a great time in the water.
+You can even Walk the Plank if you dare!

 Calypso Cove Waterpark, The Metrodome, Queens Ground, Queens Road, Barnsley, South Yorkshire, S71 1AN.